Heathenry (new religious movement): Festivals

-Different Germanic Neopagan groups celebrate different festivals according to their cultural and religious focus.
+Different Heathen groups celebrate different festivals according to their cultural and religious focus.
 The most widely observed Heathen festivals are Winter Nights, Yule, and Sigrblót, all of which were listed in his Heimskringla and are thus of ancient origin.
 The first of these marks the start of winter in northern Europe, while the second marks Midwinter, and the last marks the beginning of summer.
 Additional festivals are also marked by Heathen practice throughout the year.
 These often include days which commemorate individuals who fought against the Christianization of northern Europe, or who led armies and settlers into new lands.
 Some Heathen groups hold festivals dedicated to a specific deity.

-Some Heathens celebrate the eight festivals found in the Wheel of the Year, a tradition that they share with Wiccans and other contemporary Pagan groups.
+Some Heathens celebrate the eight festivals found in the Wheel of the Year, a tradition that they share with Wiccans and several other contemporary Pagan groups.
 Others celebrate only six of these festivals, as represented by a six-spoked Wheel of the Year.
-The use of such festivals is criticized by other practitioners, who highlight that this system is of modern, mid-20th century origin and does not link with the original religious celebrations of the pre-Christian Germanic world.
+The use of such festivals is criticized by other practitioners, who highlight that this system is of mid-20th century origin and does not link with the original religious celebrations of the pre-Christian Germanic world.

 Heathen festivals can be held on the same day each year, however are often celebrated by Heathen communities on the nearest available weekend, so that those practitioners who work during the week can attend.
-During these ceremonies, Heathens often recite poetry to honor the deities, which typically draw upon or imitate the Early Medieval poems written in Old Norse or Old English.
+During these ceremonies, Heathens often recite poetry to honor the deities, which typically draw upon or imitate the early medieval poems written in Old Norse or Old English.
 Mead or ale is also typically drunk, with offerings being given to deities, while fires, torches, or candles are often lit.
 There are also regional meetings of Heathens known as Things.
 At these, religious rites are performed, while workshops, stalls, feasts, and competitive games are also present.
 In the U.S., there are two national gatherings, Althing and Trothmoot.